 Thursday's Twilight Concert Series at New Orleans City Park

-Showcasing the finest musicians in New Orleans, featuring an assortment of southern music.
-Beverages and food is provided as you enjoy the music in the Pavilion of the Two Sisters in the Botanical Garden at City Park.
+Showcasing the finest musicians in New Orleans, the Twilight Concert Series features an assortment of southern music.
+Beverages and food are provided as you enjoy the music in the Pavilion of the Two Sisters in the City Park's Botanical Garden.

 Ellis Marsalis at Snug Harbor